Plusnet broadband review

 They're also one of only a handful of providers to offer a no contract option, with a minimum term of 30 days on their standard broadband plus phone package.

 Note that while some providers now sell fibre broadband on flexible terms, Plusnet don't - and if we want their flexible ADSL, we also have to take their home phone line.

-The price of that flexibility is usually £30.48 - but Plusnet sometimes offer their flexible deals on promotional terms for new customers: at the time of this update they're charging £22.99 a month for the first 12 months.
+The price of that flexibility is usually £30.48 - but Plusnet sometimes offer their flexible deals on promotional terms for new customers: recently it's been showing as £22.99 a month for the first 12 months.

-While contracts at least a year long are standard practice in the broadband world, Plusnet's opt out does mean that customers can leave at any time with 30 days notice and no penalties.
+While contracts at least a year long are standard practice in the broadband world, Plusnet's flexible contracts mean that customers can leave at any time with 30 days notice and no penalties.

 This might be useful, for example, for student house shares.
 We've looked at these savings, as well as other short term packages, in our student broadband guide here.